How can the carer’s allowance help young carers: Jobcentre Plus support

 For young people under the age of 18, caring can be particularly tough.
 The Children’s Society offers a range of resources, and the charity Kids runs a support service for young carers.

-Once your in employment, you have the right to request flexible working from your employer and to take 5 days unpaid leave each year to fulfill your caring responsibilities.
+Once you’re in employment, you have the right to request flexible working from your employer and can request up to a week of unpaid leave each year to fulfill your caring responsibilities (A ‘week’ means the length of time they usually work over 7 days.
+For example, if someone usually works 3 days a week, they can take 3 days of carer’s leave).

 Finally, don’t forget to reach out to your family and friends for support.